Donald Trump has withdrawn from the INF Treaty, a 30-year-old nuclear treaty that banned a new kind of dangerous nuclear bomb and ended the Cold War.

-Eleven bold senators just introduced a bill — S. 312, the Prevention of Arms Race Act — that denies Trump funding to build these new nukes right away.
+Twenty-one bold Senators and Representatives (including Rep. Wild from PA) just introduced a bill — S. 312 or H.R 1231, the Prevention of Arms Race Act 2019 — that denies Trump funding to build these new nukes right away.

 The treaty Trump is scrapping was signed by Ronald Reagan.
 That’s right — the new nukes Trump is after were too dangerous for Reagan.